Before the day - undergraduate ceremonies

 Name pronunciation

-Your forename and surname (as held on your student record) will be announced as you cross the platform.
-If you have a name that is frequently mispronounced, you can provide guidance on how to say your name correctly.
-This information will be added to the presenter's script.
+At graduation, your forename and surname (as held on your student record) will be announced as you cross the platform.
+If you have a name that is frequently mispronounced, you may wish to provide guidance on how your name should be pronounced correctly.

 Examples